 Before joining NYU, from 2014-2019 I was a professor at INSEAD and based in Singapore.
 I completed my doctoral studies at Harvard Business School, and prior to that was a strategy consultant at the Bridgespan Group, a leading strategy consultancy serving social sector organizations.

 This page is primarily an online C.V. and is not regularly updated.
 But please feel free to get in touch (mlee [at] stern.nyu.edu).
 Thanks for visiting.

 P.S.
 If your institution is hiring this year, please have a look at the work of Arzi Adbi, my doctoral student and collaborator who is on the 2019-2020 job market.
 You will be glad that you did!

 Published and forthcoming research (last update August 2019)(* equal authorship | † graduate student co-author)

 - Lee, M., Battilana, J. “How the zebra got its stripes: Imprinting of individuals and hybrid social ventures.”
-Forthcoming, Research in the Sociology of Organizations.
+Accepted, Research in the Sociology of Organizations.

 - Lee, M.*, Ramus, T.*, and Vaccaro, A. 2018.
 “From protest to product: Strategic frame brokerage in a commercial social movement organization.”
 Academy of Management Journal, 61(6): 2130-58.